Government of Nova Scotia

 Opportunities for Public Input

-Public comments* on the Registration will be accepted until April 5, 2025.
+Public comments were accepted until April 5, 2025.

 All comments received from the public consultation will be posted on the Department's website for public viewing.
 In the case of an individual, the address, email and contact information will be removed before being placed on the website.
 By submitting your comments, you are consenting to the posting of your comments on the Department's website.